dubo-dubon-duponey/docker-roon/README.md

 # What

-Two Docker images for Roon Bridge & Roon Server
+Two Docker images for Roon Bridge & Roon Server.

+Bonus / extra features:
+ * roon display is served over TLS and announced under mDNS
+ * logs are exposed on stdout

 ## Image features